Gormezoglu/Gormezoglu/readme.md

 🥁 Drummer

-💰 10 years of professional experience in Finance
+💰 10 years of professional experience in Finance.